ssb22/adjuster/README.md

  : Cancels any earlier `--ignore-ie`8 option in Makefile variables etc

 `-u, `--js-utf`8`
  : When generating a Javascript annotator, assume the script can use UTF-8 encoding directly and not via escape sequences.
-In some browsers this might work only on UTF-8 websites.
+In some browsers this might work only on UTF-8 websites, and/or if your annotation can be expressed without the use of Unicode combining characters.

 `--no-js-utf8`
  : Cancels any earlier `--js-utf`8 option in Makefile variables etc